-"Nothing comes close to the SsangYong Rexton W at this price, but it lags behind the class best in most other areas."
+"The SsangYong Rexton W is extremely good value, but it’s a way behind the class best in other areas."

 MPG, running costs & CO2

-The 2.0-litre engine’s running costs are still high no matter which gearbox you choose
+The 2.0-litre engine’s running costs are high no matter which gearbox you choose

-All cars get a six-speed manual gearbox as standard, but those buying the SsangYong Rexton W EX get the option of a Mercedes-sourced five-speed automatic gearbox.
-However, the 2.0-litre diesel engine's running costs are still high no matter which transmission you choose.
+All Rextons get a six-speed manual gearbox as standard, but if you go for EX or ELX specification, you’ll have the option of a Mercedes-sourced five-speed automatic gearbox.
+However, the 2.0-litre diesel engine’s running costs are high no matter which transmission you choose.

-Manual gearbox versions emit 196g/km of CO2, whilst the automatics can only manage 206g/km, putting it a long way behind the class best.
-That will make your annual road tax bill soar, but thankfully fuel economy isn’t too bad for a car like this.
-Models fitted with the manual gearboxes can do 38.2mpg and those fitted with automatic gearboxes are capable of 36.2mpg.
+Manual-gearbox versions emit 196g/km of CO2, while the automatics can only manage 206g/km – a long way behind the class best.
+That makes your annual road tax bill soar, but thankfully fuel economy isn’t too bad for a car like this.
+Models fitted with the manual gearbox can return 38.2mpg and those with automatic transmission should be capable of 36.2mpg.

 Interior & comfort

 Not other off-road vehicle offers this much room at such a cheap price

 Both the SX and EX trims get a decent tally of standard kit, plus aluminium-effect and chrome finishes covering the soft-touch material inside the car.
 Luxury seats make the EX model stand out further, but it can't match the Hyundai Santa Fe for quality, which sets the standard in this area.
 That said, the SsangYong Rexton W does feel well built, in an agricultural, utilitarian sort of way.